 What are data lakes and how are they used for big data analytics?
-A definition and description of data lakes, how they work and what are their benefits, drivers and disadvantages.
+A definition and description of data lakes, how they work and what are their benefits, drivers and disadvantages, including data lake market forecasts and trends 2020-2025.

 To make a big data project succeed you need at least two things: knowing what (blended) actionable data you need for your desired outcomes and getting the right data to analyze and leverage in order to achieve those outcomes.